lkilpela/philosophers/README.md

 </p>

 ## 🍝 About The Project
+`philosophers` is a multithreaded implementation of the classic Dining Philosophers problem.

+Problem:

-This project is a multithreaded implementation of the classic Dining Philosophers problem.
-The Dining Philosophers problem is a classic concurrency problem dealing with synchronization.
-It is a great way to get hands-on experience with threads and mutexes.
+- The Dining Philosophers problem is a classic concurrency problem dealing with synchronization.
+- It involves one or more philosophers sitting at a round table.
+- The philosophers alternatively __eat__, __think__, or __sleep__.

-The problem consists of five philosophers sitting at a round table who do nothing but think and eat.
-In the center of the table is a bowl of spaghetti.
-A fork is placed between each pair of adjacent philosophers, and as such, each philosopher has one fork to the left and one fork to the right.
-As spaghetti is difficult to serve and eat with a single fork, it is assumed that a philosopher must eat with two forks.
-The philosopher can only use the fork on his immediate right or immediate left.
+- A fork is placed between each pair of adjacent philosophers.
+Each philosopher has one fork to the left and one fork to the right.
+- As spaghetti is difficult to serve and eat with a single fork, it is assumed that a philosopher must eat with two forks.

-The challenge is to design a protocol that allows each philosopher to periodically stop thinking and eat without causing a deadlock.
-Each philosopher is a separate thread, and each pair of forks can be accessed by two threads.
-The philosophers' names are numbers from 0 to 4 and the forks are numbers from 0 to 4, each shared by two philosophers.
-The threads are created in the main function.
-Each philosopher thinks, then eats, then sleeps, in a loop.
-The simulation stops when a philosopher dies or when each philosopher has eaten a certain number of times.
+- The challenge is to design a protocol that allows each philosopher to periodically stop thinking and eat without causing a deadlock.

-This project is a great way to learn about the challenges of concurrent programming and how to use synchronization primitives like mutexes to solve them.
+Solution:

 ## 🏁 Getting Started